Expert Advice On Improving Your Home

 • Heat pump: Heat pumps work by moving warm and cool air between your home and the outdoors.
 These systems don't produce heat or air conditioning themselves, and are better for more moderate climates.
 They may not be as effective during Lathrop's hot summers.

-• Packaged heating and air: Packaged HVAC systems are more popular in smaller houses.
-These systems consist of a single combined heating and cooling unit, typically located in a basement or attic.
+• Packaged heating and air: Packaged HVAC systems are often a good option for smaller houses.
+These systems consist of a single combined heating and cooling unit, usually located in a basement or attic.
 This unit tends to be efficient, compact, and easy to maintain.

 HVAC Unit TypeCost